Uni-ISP: Toward Unifying the Learning of ISPs from Multiple Mobile Cameras: Introduction

-Second, current ISP datasets do not contain synchronized sRGB-Raw image pairs captured by multiple cameras.
-Although this data is not necessary to learn the individual ISP, it is critical for learning a unified ISP that supports synergistic benefits across different camera models and enables the development of new applications.
-To address this, we develop a synchronized camera array with five smartphones and construct a novel dataset, FiveCam, which consists of 2,464 synchronized high-quality sRGB-Raw paired images with 4K spatial resolution.
+Second, current ISP datasets do not contain synchronized sRGB-Raw image pairs captured by more than three cameras.
+Although these data are not necessary to learn the individual ISP, they are critical to learning a unified ISP that supports synergistic benefits across different camera models and enables the development of new applications.
+To address this, we develop a synchronized camera array with five smartphones and construct a novel dataset, FiveCam, which consists of 2,464 synchronized high-quality sRGB-Raw-paired images with 4K spatial resolution.
 The captured dataset has a wide range of scenarios, from landscape to close-up, and contains different lighting conditions, including both indoor and outdoor settings during day and night.

 Third, given the inevitable misalignment in synchronized photo pairs taken by different cameras, a robust alignment and training scheme is required.
-To tackle this challenge, we first roughly align the images using optical-flow-based methods, which will introduce frequency bias in wrapped images.
+To tackle this challenge, we first roughly align the images using optical-flow-based methods, which will introduce frequency bias in warped images.
 Then, we design a frequency bias correction (FBC) loss to mitigate texture blur.
 Additionally, we introduce the self-/cross-camera training schemes to facilitate applications across the same/different camera models.

-With all these three designs, our Uni-ISP can be applied to a wide range of image tasks (\Cref{fig:teaser}), such as photographic appearance transfer, interpolation, and extrapolation across diverse camera models.
+With all of these three designs, our Uni-ISP can be applied to a wide range of image tasks (\Cref{fig:teaser}), such as photographic appearance transfer, interpolation, and extrapolation across diverse cameras.
 Users can apply the visual characteristics of one camera model to another, achieving unique aesthetic effects.
-It also facilitates zero-shot image forensics tasks by utilizing the self-consistence of these ISP behaviors, including source camera identification and image splice detection.
-Extensive experiments show that \methodabbr outperforms state-of-the-art methods with approximately 1.5dB PSNR in inverse ISP and approximately 2.4dB PSNR in forward ISP.
+It also facilitates zero-shot image forensic tasks by utilizing the self-consistency of these ISP behaviors, including source camera identification and image splice detection.
+Extensive experiments show that \methodabbr outperforms state-of-the-art methods with approximately 1.5dB PSNR in the inverse ISP and approximately 2.4dB PSNR in the forward ISP.